auth0/docs/articles/migrations/guides/liveid-api-deprecation.md

 # Microsoft Account Migration to Azure AD (personal accounts) + Microsoft Graph

 In October 2017, Microsoft announced the [deprecation of the Live Connect API and Live SDK](https://developer.microsoft.com/en-us/office/blogs/outlook-rest-api-v1-0-office-365-discovery-and-live-connect-api-deprecation).
-This is a Microsoft deprecation that will affects Auth0 users using the Microsoft social connection, and requires changes in the Auth0 configuration and potentially the application code.
+This is a Microsoft deprecation that will affect Auth0 users using the Microsoft social connection, and requires changes in the Auth0 configuration and potentially application code.

 The change implies switching:

 - from the Live Connect API to the Azure Active Directory API to authenticate
-- from the Live SDK to Microsoft Graph to be able to get to other resources including user profiles, contacts, files, etc
+- from the Live SDK to Microsoft Graph to be able to get other resources including user profiles, contacts, files, etc

 You can decide if Auth0 uses Live Connect + Live SDK or Azure AD + Microsoft Graph using the 'Strategy Version' field in the Microsoft Account connection settings page.